ashumeow/filtered_websocket/README.md

 Server event handlers are encapsulated within filters such that building elaborate behaviors is as easy as importing new modules.
 Imported filters automatically add themselves to an appropriate filter chain (pipeline).

-Pipelines aside, writing server modules extremely terse.
+Pipelines aside, writing server modules is extremely terse.
 This module creates a 'chat' server:

     class ChatServer(WebSocketMessageFilter):
     @classmethod